mensbeam/Arsse/docs/en/025_Using_The_Arsse/030_Keeping_Newsfeeds_Up_to_Date.md

 # As a Daemon via Systemd

-The Arsse includes a sample system service unit file which can be used to quickly get a daemon running with the following procedure:
+The Arsse includes a sample systemd service unit file which can be used to quickly get a daemon running with the following procedure:

 ```sh
 # Copy the service unit